Pages

 Apart from the fact that they may be more vulnerable in a thousand ways than she and her parents were, Mahmood’s rhetoric tars all immigrants with the same brush and that’s the danger.
 Firstly, from a humanitarian perspective that is not supposed to be who Labour is.
 It’s Donald Trump, Stephen Miller, Nigel Farage, but surely not us.
 Also, it’s strategically short-sighted and counterproductive, because tarring all immigrants is core to the far right and Reform.
 So Mahmood hasn’t done Starmer or Labour, or British society, or the human race, any favours at all.
 She’s helped the far right though, some of whom have applauded her.

-She is in a position of enormous power and needs to take responsibility for her own blind spots and trigger points.
-When in opposition she usually voted against tougher immigration laws.
-Has power gone to her head in the worst of ways, as it did Priti Patel and Suella Braverman?
-Mahood has started to tone down her rhetoric but only because she’s been forced to.
-Keir Starmer is consulting now on her new policy measures, in the face of significant opposition from amongst MPs, 100 of whom signed a letter in early March in opposition to some of her policies.
-She is not easy to sway and seems convinced that her plan will work.
-My only hope is that she - and Keir Starmer - see the light.
+Mahood has started to tone down her rhetoric and Keir Starmer is consulting now on her new policy measures, in the face of significant opposition from amongst MPs, 100 of whom signed a letter in early March in opposition to some of her policies.
+Mahmood is not easy to sway though, and seems convinced that her plan will work.
+My only hope is that Keir Starmer will help see the light.

 Sunday, January 25, 2026